me-julian/acm-widget-template/README.md

 `api.js` and `db.js` are mostly mirrors of those in the main repository.
 You shouldn't make any changes here.

+#### REST API

-Instead, add all of your REST endpoint handlers in `router.js`.
-An example POST endpoint is already provided.
+Add all of your API endpoint handlers in `router.js`.
+Feel free to use any endpoint urls, your router will be separate from everyone else's.
+A couple example POST endpoints are already provided.

+#### Database

+I didn't have time to build a robust system for the database, so you can access the shared in-memory sqlite3 database inside `widgetDb.js`.

+You will likely break things if you change the schema of the attendees table or attempt to create a table with the same name as another group.

+As such, I recommend adding a unique suffix to all tables based on your package name in order to avoid conflicts.
+If you want a more substantial attendees schema, you should create your own.

 ## Publishing to NPM